 That "someone" has to be you.
 It's obvious that Congress is never going to curtail its own power-at least not definitively or permanently.
-It would take decades for the Supreme Court to reverse enough precedents to eliminate the constitutional loopholes it has created, and that is assuming that the right cases reached it in the right posture, and that we had decades of a solidly,
+It would take decades for the Supreme Court to

 After years of success in the COS movement, God called Mike back to defending religious freedom, human life, and the family.
 In 2017, Mike left Convention of States for a time to serve as the President, CEO and General Counsel of Alliance Defending Freedom, the world's premiere defender of religious liberty.